ChronoFare/Music_Therapy_FYP/Research.md

 2. Expensive
 3. Focuses on the technical part, not the musical aspect of therapy.

-### Solution: Integrating Music Therapy with Video
+### Solution: Integrating Music Therapy with VR Rehabilitation
+By marrying the idea of music therapy with VR rehabilitation, we can reap the benefits of engaging the patient's interests while keep

 ### References